Base-Entities

 Requesting Local Data Attributes

-Local data can be requested by clients using the includeLocal parameter provided by Base Entity GET operations.
+Local data can be requested by clients using the includeLocal parameter provided by Base-Entity GET operations.

 Its value is a comma-separated list of attribute names: